JuanPabloDiaz/platzi/2022/practicoHTMLyCSS/readme.md

 <div id="top"></div>

-# HTML and CSS Definitive Course
+# HTML and CSS Practical Course

 This repo is part of a Platzi course called: "[Curso Práctico de HTML y CSS](https://platzi.com/cursos/html-practico/)".
 Now that I completed the **HTML and CSS Definitive Course** and I refreshed my knowledge on HTML and CSS.
 I am ready for this practical course.
 Creating pages using what I had learned on the other class.
 I also reinforce concepts such as positioning, box model, Display types, selectors such as classes, IDS, Flexbox and Grid.